bavastic/team-data-challenge/README.md

 TODO = Based in the existing code, you need to code the part to save the state in the database.

+Our system doesn't have high performance requirements.
+We do not need to process millions of events per minute.

 # Note:
 Every time an employee is created/changed, we need to export this data to downstream systems.